Wendy’s Operations Management, 10 Decisions, Productivity

 1. Design of Goods and Services.
 Wendy’s emphasizes high output quality.
 This decision area of operations management pertains to the design of the company’s products and how it addresses business and market needs.
 In this regard, Wendy’s strategy is based on product innovation to maintain product competitiveness.

 2. Quality Management.
 In this strategic decision area, Wendy’s objective is to maintain high quality standards to match outputs and consumer expectations.
-The company ensures that its operations managers are prepared to apply these standards at larger scales when expansion starts.
-Wendy’s mission and vision statements emphasize high quality.
+The company ensures that its operations managers are prepared to apply these standards for larger-scale operations when expansion starts.
+Wendy’s mission statement and vision statement emphasize goals for high quality.

 3. Process and Capacity Design.
 Wendy’s operations management strategy involves production lines.
 Many of the ingredients are prepared in the company’s production line facilities.
-Also, even at Wendy’s hamburger restaurants, this system is used to maximize process efficiency and capacity utilization in all areas.
+Also, even at the company’s restaurants, this system is used to maximize process efficiency and capacity utilization in all areas.

 6. Job Design and Human Resources.
 Wendy’s Restaurant Support Centers provide HR training support for franchisees.
 In this way, the company satisfies its operations management objective of standardization in this strategic decision area.
-Wendy’s corporate control is applied through these centers, ensuring optimal human resource performance.
+Corporate control is applied through these centers, ensuring optimal human resource performance and alignment to Wendy’s company culture (work culture).

 7. Supply Chain Management.
 This decision area of operations management involves the adequacy of the supply chain.
 In this regard, Wendy’s strategic objective is to diversify its supply chain.
 Even though most of its operations are in North America, Wendy’s operations management approach maintains suppliers outside North America for a stable supply chain.

 9. Scheduling.
 This strategic decision area of operations management focuses on implementing schedules that address customers’ needs.
 Wendy’s uses automation for scheduling many of its activities in the supply chain.
-However, majority of operations in Wendy’s hamburger restaurants involve manual and semi-automated scheduling.
+However, many operations at the company’s restaurants involve manual and semi-automated scheduling.

 10. Maintenance.
 Wendy’s operations management strategy for this decision area is to use localized maintenance teams.
 Franchisees access local maintenance teams and services from the Wendy’s Restaurant Support Centers.
 The company’s operations management also includes in-house maintenance teams for some areas, such as supply chain facilities.